LEADERSHIP 7 Min Read

 2. Scaling Operations Through Growth

-When organizations scale rapidly, Adaptive Achievers maintain clear direction while adapting structures and processes.
-You balance the need for intelligent adjustment with the need for operational coherence.
+When organizations scale rapidly, Adaptive Achievers maintain clear direction while adapting structures and processes to keep operational coherence intact.

 When This Persona Goes Wrong